Knockoffs-SPR: Clean Sample Selection in Learning with Noisy Labels: Learning with Knockoffs-SPR

 \textbf{Feature Extractor.} A good feature extractor is essential for clean sample selection algorithms.
 In our experiments, we adopt the self-supervised training method SimSiam~\cite{chen2021exploring} to pre-train the feature extractor, to make $\bm{X}$ well encode the information of the training data in the early stages.

 \textbf{Data Preprocessing.} We implement PCA on the features extracted by neural network for dimension reduction.
-This can make $\bm{X}$ of full rank, which ensures the identifiability of $\hat{\beta}$ in SPR.
+This can make $\bm{X}$ of full rank, which ensures the identifiability of $\hat{\bm{\beta}}$ in SPR.
 Besides, such a low dimensionality can make the model estimate $\bm{\beta}$ more accurately.
-According to the KKT conditions Eq.~\eqref{eq:kkt}, we have that $W_i$ of clean data $i$ tends to be negative with small magnitudes.
+According to the KKT conditions Eq.~\eqref{eq:kkt}, we have that $W_j$ of clean data $j$ tends to be negative with small magnitudes.
 In this regard, the model can have better power of clean sample selection, \emph{i.e.}, selecting more clean samples while controlling FSR.

-\textbf{Label Permutation Strategy.} Instead of the random permutation strategy, our Knckoff-SPR permutes the label as the most-confident candidate provided by the model at each training stage, for FSR consideration especially when the noise rate is high or some noisy pattern is dominant in the data.
-Specifically, if the pattern of some noisy label $\bm{y}_{2,i}$ is learned by the model, then $\bm{\gamma}_{2,i}^*$ may have a smaller magnitude than that of $\tilde{\bm{\gamma}}_{2,i}^*$ for a randomly permuted label $\tilde{\bm{y}}_{2,i}$ that may not be learned by the model, violating $P(W_i>0|\tilde{\bm{y}}_{2,i})=1/2$ and hence $P(W_i>0)\approx 1/2$ in practice.
-In contrast, the most confident permutation can alleviate this problem, because the most confident label $\tilde{\bm{y}}_{2,i}$ can naturally have a small magnitude of $\tilde{\bm{\gamma}}_{2,i}^*$.
+\textbf{Label Permutation Strategy.} Instead of the random permutation strategy, our Knckoff-SPR permutes the label as the most-confident candidate provided by the model, for FSR consideration especially when the noise rate is high or some noisy pattern is dominant in the data.
+Specifically, if the pattern of some noisy label $\bm{y}_{2,j}$ is learned by the model, then $\bm{\gamma}_{2,j}^*$ may have a smaller magnitude than that of $\tilde{\bm{\gamma}}_{2,j}^*$ for a randomly permuted label $\tilde{\bm{y}}_{2,j}$ that may not be learned by the model, violating $P(W_j>0|\tilde{\bm{y}}_{2,j})=1/2$ and hence $P(W_j>0)\approx 1/2$ in practice.
+The most confident permutation alleviate this problem, as the most confident label $\tilde{\bm{y}}_{2,j}$ can naturally have a small magnitude of $\tilde{\bm{\gamma}}_{2,j}^*$.

 \textbf{Estimating $\bm{\beta}$ on $\mathcal{D}_1$.} We implement SPR as the first step to learn $\bm{\beta}$ on $\mathcal{D}_1$.
 Compared to vanilla OLS, the SPR can remove some noisy patterns from data, and hence can achieve an accurate estimate of $\bm{\beta}$.
 Similar to the \emph{data processing} step, such an accurate estimation can improve the power of selecting clean samples.